OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 # On send feature for Outlook add-ins

-The on send feature for Outlook add-ins provides a way to handle, or block email users from certain actions, and allows an add-in to set certain items on send.
+The on send feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send.
 For example, you can use the on send feature to:

 - Prevent a user from sending sensitive information or leaving the subject line blank.
 - Add a specific recipient to the CC line.